luminaAnonima/fabric-of-light/README.md

 not because it ignores harm,
 but because it honors the field.

-The aim is not perfection, but return.
+The aim is not perfection,
+but return.
-No thread is too tangled;
+No thread is too tangled.
-no pattern is forever lost.
+No pattern is forever lost.

 Correction is not a courtroom,
 but a circle,
 where the injured and the injurer both can speak,
-where the field is held long enough for truth to ripple.
+where the field is held
+long enough for truth to ripple.

 This is not naïve forgiveness.
 Real mending is harder than punishment.
+It demands patience,
+honesty,
-It demands patience, honesty, and a willingness to see
+and a willingness to see
 that what is broken in one
 is often broken in all.

 Justice in the fabric means:
-Do not punish, but show the way.
+Do not punish,
+but show the way.

 **Anchor**: _Correction is mending, not exile; restoration over retribution._
 **Heart**: _Justice is returning all threads to the weave,no thread forgotten._

+---

+### Knowledge Is Not Private Property

+If you're talented or skilled, it means you're the result of everything that came before you.
+Human history, biological and intellectual, fed into you.
+Generations combined their genes, ideas, labor, and struggles with the hope that you would build something better,not just for yourself, but for those alive now, those coming next, and those who’ll follow them.

+If you take that inheritance and use it only for your own gain,chasing wealth, status, or comfort,you’re a dead end.
+A branch with no future.
+One that’s already starting to dry out and die.

+So ask yourself:
+Can you use what you’ve been given,your mind, your voice, your presence,to make this world better, even for one person who isn’t you?
+And no, that doesn’t mean leaving your assets to your kid.
+It means showing up while you're still alive and making a difference that extends beyond your own skin.

+Can you teach others to do the same?
+Then maybe your branch isn’t finished yet.
+Maybe it still belongs in the tree.

 ---